twentyOne2x/attnmarkets/docs/squads-safe-remediation.md

 ### Code Changes (2025-11-05)
 - `protocol/crates/attn_api/src/squads.rs#create_pending` now performs an `ON CONFLICT` update for `(creator_wallet, attn_wallet, cluster)` collisions when the stored status is `failed`, `submitted`, or `pending`.
 The update resets status → `pending`, clears stale response/status fields, swaps in the new nonce/signature/payload/idempotency key, and bumps `attempt_count`.
 - `create_squads_safe` logs duplicate-driven retries and returns `200 OK` (instead of `201`) when an existing record is replayed.
 The pending record is reused rather than inserting a new row, so sponsors no longer see `duplicate_request`—the backend immediately replays the request against the live Squads client.

+### Code Changes (2025-11-06)
+- `create_pending` and `upsert_imported_safe` no longer rely on the `squads_safe_requests_uniqueness_idx` Postgres index.
+Both routines now run inside a transaction, `SELECT ...
+FOR UPDATE` the existing row by wallet+cluster, and issue an `UPDATE` if a record is present.
+This keeps the flow working even when the index is missing, while still preferring the newer data.
+(We should still recreate the unique index for correctness and performance, but the API no longer throws a 500 if it disappears.)

 ## Goals
 1. Allow sponsor onboarding to recover from a failed `local` record by re-submitting with an active Squads client (`mode: http`) using real API credentials.